Introducing the First Physician Assistant Program in the Bronx

 Your PA Journey Starts Here

-The Master of Science in Physician Assistant Program at the College of Mount Saint Vincent is set to prepare graduates for one of the fastest-growing and in-demand jobs in healthcare today.
+The Master of Science in Physician Assistant Program at the University of Mount Saint Vincent is set to prepare graduates for one of the fastest-growing and in-demand jobs in healthcare today.

 Where will you go with us?
 Take the next step—explore our innovative approach to medical education and launch your career as a physician assistant through our rigorous, transformative program.

 “The need for more extensive and accessible healthcare services is significant—and the University of Mount Saint Vincent is leading the way.
 I have no doubt that our future physician assistants will deliver the most exceptional, compassionate care, while strengthening the healthcare workforce for underserved communities.”

 The University of Mount Saint Vincent Master of Science Physician Assistant Program strives to educate those individuals who aspire to achieving a higher level of medical knowledge so as to return to their communities and deliver quality medical care to all individuals across a culturally, socioeconomic, and diverse patient population.
 The program will offer guidance to all students so as to fully develop the professional maturity necessary to achieve the highest levels of excellence and leadership in their professions, while becoming leaders within their communities.
 Program faculty—through mentorship, scholarship, teaching, enthusiasm, and creative pursuits—will foster a vibrant and exciting educational environment where students will develop the foundational skills necessary to excel in leading meaningful and productive professional careers.